bouncingsoles/ossec-agent/README.md

 EXTRA_VARS:
  - ossec_server_name:
    - Hostname of you ossec server.
 You can add this to the playbook like in the example below as vars.
+   - Tasks are delegated to it so make sure ansible can control this host as well to generate your API keys for OSSEC.

 Example host_vars file:
 ```sh